 Interactive UI elements have more than one display state.
 For example, the modal window may be open or closed, and the switch may be on or off.
-It's generally accepted that you should change these states using classes.
+Generally, you change these states using classes.

 When you work directly with the DOM, you can use classList, which contains convenient methods for adding and removing classes.
-React doesn't offer much convenience out of the box.
-The className property is just a string, and strings are awkward to process.
+React doesn't offer many conveniences out of the box.
+The className property is just a string, and strings are awkward to process:

 class Button extends React.Component {